First Thursdays Art Walk

 2. BUT ALSO STRETCH YOURSELF.
 While it’s nice to see work you know you’ll enjoy, it’s also fun to try something you aren’t familiar with.
 Experiment and let someone’s artwork help you see the world in a new way.
 If you’re a literalist, the work at PETER BLAKE GALLERY downtown, which demands interpretation, might shock your system.
 But stick around, ask questions, talk to the gallerist (or maybe even the artist) and start to get a clearer idea of what emotions the work is trying to evoke.
 If you prefer living artists, give DE RU’S FINE ART a try—where you’ll see work from the lions of California’s early impressionist movement.
 If the opposite is true, visit JOANNE ARTMAN GALLERY in North Laguna, representing modern-day luminaries like American Martin; or SALT FINE ART south of downtown, which hosts emerging star Andriy Halashyn.
 The point is: diversity is as good of a thing in art as it is in all other facets of human life.

-6. DON’T COUNT ON FREE CHEESE AND CRACKERS FOR DINNER.
+5. DON’T COUNT ON FREE CHEESE AND CRACKERS FOR DINNER.
 The fact that many of the art galleries in town offer free food and wine on First Thursdays is a huge perk.
 HUGE.
 If you were trying, you could probably feed yourself completely free of charge…though your diet would be heavy on cheese and light on everything else.
 Instead, pick one of Laguna Beach’s restaurants to supplement your Art Walk.
-At BROADWAY BY AMAR SANTANAthey exhibit work by Laguna locals like Baldemar Fierro, Andrew Myers, and Eric Gerdau, among others.
+At BROADWAY BY AMAR SANTANA they exhibit work by Laguna locals like Baldemar Fierro, Andrew Myers, and Eric Gerdau, among others.
 The food is also artful—as Santana is known for exquisite, colorful plating.
 230 FOREST AVENUE also offers a gallery wall with ever changing exhibits featuring local artists.
-Dining at TORTILLA REPUBLIC or WATERMARC offers a chance to feel the buzz of the street, with art walk attendees dressed in their finest passing by in a steady stream.

 INSIDER'S TIP: LAGUNA ART MUSEUM offers First Thursday Art Walk patrons free admission from 5:00-9:00pm.